 The New Mexico History Museum joins the Alzheimer’s Poetry Project to share techniques for reaching people with memory illnesses through literature, performance art and museum exhibits on Saturday, October 25, 9am to 4pm, New Mexico History Museum, 113 Lincoln Avenue Santa Fe, NM 87501.
 Workshops for anyone interested in improving the quality of life of older people through the arts including caregivers, health care workers, librarians, museum staff, teaching artists, and the general public will be held throughout the day.
-Registration fee of $35 includes light breakfast and lunch.
+Registration fee of $35 includes light breakfast.
 Workshops will be led by: Gary Glazner, Alzheimer’s Poetry Project; Alysha Shaw, Lifesongs; Jane Tygesson, Discover Your Story; Ruth Dennis, Vista Living; and Jytte Lokvig, Alzheimer's Cafe.
 Poet Stuart Hall will be the featured guest artist.

 • Over 5,000 people passed through the Rotunda of the Russell Senate Office Building during the exhibit from September 17 to September 21, 2012.